 The following is an excerpt from my book, Creative Alchemy: Accessing the Power of the Muse to Transform Your Art & Your Life (which I'm hoping to self-publish soon).
-I'm going to record this same excerpt and offer it to those who subscribe to my newsletter.
 Enjoy!

 Where does creative energy come from and how can we tap into it?
 Some say creative energy and sexual energy are closely linked.
 While this is a bit of an oversimplification, it points to a powerhouse of resources that we draw from every day: our life force.
 This energy or juice—when directed—can accomplish extraordinary things, including (through the sexual act) creating another human being.